AvtsVivek/ParallelPro/src/tasks/301540-SemaphoreTasksCancel/ReadMe.md

 -
 - Demos the use of this class.
 Ten worker Tasks are created and call the SemaphoreSlim.Wait() method.
 - A supervisor Task periodically releases two threads by signaling the primitive by calling SemaphoreSlim.Release(2).
+- If there are no Tasks waiting when you call Release(),the event remains set until the Wait() method has been called.
+- If you specified a number to release by providing an integer argument, the event remains set until the Wait() method has been called the number of times you specified.
 -